 8 Day Trips from Malaga

-Are you planning a day trip from Malaga?
-It’s a fantastic way to explore the beauty of southern Spain.
-Thanks to its prime location, Malaga offers easy access to many destinations within a short drive.
+Are you considering a day trip from Malaga?
+It’s an excellent way to discover the beauty of southern Spain!
+Malaga’s great location gives you access to plenty of places within a short drive, so you’re in no shortage of ideas.

-If you’re drawn to historic towns, charming villages, scenic trails, or beach spots, this guide has something for every traveller.
-Choose the direction or activity, find information on how to get there, and the top sights.
-Plan your perfect day trip from Malaga and experience the best of Andalusia!
+Whether you are interested in history and towns rich in culture, quaint villages, picturesque trails, or coastal destinations, this guide has something for every type of traveller.
+Simply choose your direction or activity, find information about how to get there and the top places to see.
+Plan your ideal day trip from Malaga and see the best of Andalusia!

 What trips we will discuss in this article: